defrag/defrag.github.com/_drafts/2023-03-27-a-structure-for-the-unstructured.md

 * Thread downstream from the model and try to keep connected components close as possible
 * Avoid cycles in namespaces (huge)
 * If using layered approach, consider physical separation indicating layer switch (like denoted by underscore or similar)
-* If using layered approacha,follow the symmetry cross layers that would replicate the structure of the domain layer itself.
+* If using layered approach,follow the symmetry cross layers that would replicate the structure of the domain layer itself.

 I hope some of the readers will reconsider the general structure of the applications and find it useful.
 We just scratched the surface and there are many other things to consider when structuring the application (like cross context communications), but hopefully the ideas from the article could be a good starting point.
 It's definitely important to keep the conversation open and always iterate on top of what we've already know.